-At the moment there are no publicly available examples of automated test practices for SAP Commerce Platform.
+At the moment there are no publicly available examples of automated test practices for SAP Commerce.
 After deploying SAP Commerce developers/testers have to test them manually to check the health of the build, that is not how we do things at FAIR, we advocate incorporating best practices.

 These automated test cases of the storefront can be configured into any CI/CD pipeline.
 Whenever SAP Commerce will be deployed these automated test cases will be executed within the same build and will give us the status of the build at the end.